RSC Home / Download CONFIGURATOR

 As there was no convenient interface for X-Plane for the moment this project was started, I was considering only Arduino as potentially very good platform to start developing our own interface.

+First, we had to figure out how to get the necessary data from the simulator (and then how to send data back) using Arduino and UDP protocol.
 With a few test programs written from scratch, the problem of data transfer between X-Plane and Arduino was quickly solved using the X-Plane's UDP protocol ( you can see some of the first programs in the code archive).

+X-Plane has built-in capabilities for data exchange with other computers on the network using the Ethernet UDP protocol.
 Though the X-Plane data format is quite simple, some efforts was needed to find out all specifics, particularly when we need to send datatref value to X-Plane keeping in mind that to be correctly received by X-Plane, the data string length always must be 504 bytes.

 The simple way of I/O interface building is to use only one Arduino board, without using any other schematics or key-matrix, having about 50 digital inputs for buttons/toggles and encoders.